Ascend/pytorch/docs/en/environment_variable_reference/env_variable_list.md

 <!-- md-trans-meta sourceCommit=e6dd39e7131a89f72cf49d80d53002e4cc645bbf translatedAt=2026-07-08T10:23:52.483Z pushedAt=2026-07-08T10:47:16.883Z -->

 This manual describes the environment variables that developers can use during training and online inference with Ascend Extension for PyTorch.
-For environment variables used in building AI apps and services based on CANN, refer to [CANN Environment Variable Reference](https://www.hiascend.com/document/detail/zh/canncommercial/900/maintenref/envvar/envref_07_0001.html).
+For environment variables used in building AI apps and services based on CANN, refer to [CANN Description of Environment Variables](https://www.hiascend.com/document/detail/en/CANNCommunityEdition/900/maintenref/envvar/envref_07_0001.html).

 **Table 1**  Environment variables